jamelyod/processing/README.md

 ## Usage

-Once installed, the playground directory can be copied into your processing environment and the relevant .pde files may then be open and run.
+Once installed, this directory can be copied into your processing environment and the relevant .pde files may then be open and run.

 Instructions on using the individual projects can be found within their